Let a Man Examine Himself

 A Sermon on John 2:23-25Read more

-In his sermon, Dr. Martyn Lloyd-Jones tackles the important topic of unbelief.
+In his sermon on “Let a Man Examine Himself,” from John 2:23–25, Dr. Martyn Lloyd-Jones tackles the important topic of unbelief.
 How does unbelief come about, and how does Jesus respond?
-Reading from John 2:23-25, he offers an explanation to Christ’s actions.
-In the passage, Jesus performs miracles, and many of the crowd believed in His name, but Christ did not give Himself to them, for He knew their hearts.
+He offers an explanation to Christ’s actions.
+In the passage, Jesus performs miracles and many of the crowd believed in His name, but Christ did not give Himself to them, for He knew their hearts.
 Why did Christ reject them?
 Dr. Lloyd-Jones points to their unbelief.
-See, the people gathered believed in His miracles, he says.
-They did not believe in His teaching.
+The people who gathered believed in His miracles, but they did not believe in His teaching.
 In many ways, they resembled Nicodemus.
 The Pharisee approached Jesus at night, wondering why He was able to perform such signs and miracles.
-Dr. Lloyd-Jones says that Nicodemus wasn’t interested in Jesus’ teaching, hence why he never understood.
-The proper approach to Christ is like the disciples.
-Dr. Lloyd-Jones says we should mimic their desire to know God.
-They saw Christ’s miracles, but also wanted to know where He was staying, so they could listen and understand.
+Dr. Lloyd-Jones says that Nicodemus wasn’t interested in Jesus’s teaching, and that is why he never understood.
+The proper approach to Christ is like that of the disciples.
+Dr. Lloyd-Jones says all should mimic the disciples’ desire to know God.
+They saw Christ’s miracles, but also wanted to know where He was staying so they could listen and understand.
 This is the kind of belief God is interested in, Dr. Martyn Lloyd-Jones says.
 These are the people who will understand God’s love, and His Son’s redemptive sacrifice on the cross.

 Additional Scripture Translations

 John 2:23-25, New American Standard Bible (NASB)